Northern New Territories Hash House Harriers

 - Contact us here

-We run every Wednesday night whatever the weather, officially at 7.30 but unofficially at 7.45-8.00pm, whenever everybody we know is coming has got there.
+We run every Wednesday night whatever the weather starting promptly at 7:30pm.
 We also have a Saturday afternoon run every couple of months.

 If you’re new to hashing we generally refer to it as cooperative running rather than competitive running – in fact doing the latter will get you an extra drink in the circle after the run.

-Our runs are usually 6-10km, depending on how much rough stuff there is and how much effort the hare has put in, and we often – but not always – have a walkers trail for those who are injured or not capable of/interested in running.
+Our runs are usually 5-8km, depending on how much rough stuff there is and how much effort the hare has put in, and we often – but not always – have a shorter or walkers trail for those who are injured or not capable of/interested in running.

-We run every Wednesday, regardless of the weather, at 7:30pm (ish).
+Runs start at 7:30pm.
 At this time, the GM calls the rabble to order and asks the hare to give the pack a brief description of the run before sending them on their way.

 The run follows a trail which has been marked by the hare using chalk arrows, flour and bog roll (for the bits where chalk or flour won’t be visible).
-Most hares have trouble with this concept and the trail is hard to find.
 Everybody should call “trail” as loudly as they can whenever they see trail markings.
 This makes things easier for those running behind.

 At various points on the run, you will find checks which are marked with a circle with a “C” inside it.
 A check is a break in the trail; the run can continue in any direction from a check.
 The first hashers to arrive at a check search for the trail giving the slower runners a chance to catch up and have a bit of a breather.

 After the run is out of the way, the serious stuff starts.
 The bucket or esky is brimful of cold beer and softies, and you drink and gab off to your heart’s content.
 Then the GM calls the circle.
 A hash circle needs to be experienced, it cannot be described.
-In the circle, visitors are welcomed, good deeds are rewarded (very rare) and bad deeds are punished.
+In the circle, visitors are welcomed, good deeds are rewarded with beer (very rare) and bad deeds are punished, also with beer.
 The circle is the highlight of the evening and is what hashing is all about, apart from the run, which is what hashing is all about.

-When the circle is over, the stayers finish off the beers and everybody finds their way home, or they go to a daipaidong (cooked food stall) for a lively meal.
+When the circle is over, the stayers finish off the beers and everybody finds their way home, or they go to a dai pai dong (cooked food stall) or similar for a lively meal.

 How to join the Northern

-To join the Northern New Territories Hash, you must be either male or female, or some other colour.
+To join the Northern New Territories Hash, you must be either male or female, or some combination of either.
 Some hashes are single sex clubs but we are desperate and will take anybody, including dogs.

 If you fit the above criteria, just show up at a few runs.
 The hash isn’t for everybody so you’ll want to try us out before you commit yourself.
 If, after two or three runs, you think we are a good bunch of people and you want to keep running with us, you can consider yourself to have joined.